taurusilver7/insight/README.md

 The getAuthor method throws an exception to their request when unmatched.
 Create a global exception handler to resolve unnecessary exceptions to handle.

-Implement a pagination sequence in the author controller methods to get the fetched results in a page sequence.
+Implement an offset pagination sequence, an database function, for the authors list in the author controller to get the fetched results in a page sequence.

 ## Running via Docker